-If you’re owed money by a company and are considering legal action, you may wish to investigate whether others, in a similar position, have already commenced the process.
+If you’re owed money by a company and are considering legal action, you may wish to investigate whether others, in a similar position, have already issued a winding up petition.

-Two Methods of Finding Out if a Petition Has Been Issued
+How to Finding Out if a Winding Up Petition Has Been Issued?

 (1) Search the London Gazette